 Co-operative Bank’s Everyday Extra account costs £15 a month.
-It offers worldwide family travel insurance provided by AXA, UK and European breakdown cover and mobile phone insurance.
+It offers worldwide family travel insurance provided by AXA, UK and European breakdown cover and mobile phone insurance (with a £75 excess).

 You can also opt into the bank’s Everyday Rewards scheme with the account, which pays you up to £2.20 per month so long as you pay in £800 each month and make a certain number of debit card payments.

 You'll also need to set up at least four Direct Debits, stay in credit or within your arranged overdraft limit, log in to the app or online banking at least once a month and opt-in for paperless statements.

 Find out more in: The best bank accounts for cashback.

 Halifax Ultimate Reward Account

 The Ultimate Reward Account from Halifax isn’t cheap, costing £17 per month, but you get a fair bit back.

 For example, every calendar month you’ll either get £5 cashback or one of a range of ‘lifestyle benefits’ ‒ such as a free Vue cinema ticket, three digital magazines or two online film rentals.
 You’ll also get access to Cashback Extras.

 But you’ll need to meet certain conditions, like either spending £500 on your debit card each month or maintaining a balance above £5,000 for the full month.

 Plus, you’ll have to pay at least £1,500 into your account every month and keep your account in credit.

 There is also AA breakdown family cover and home emergency cover for up to £250 should you find yourself in a bind, to help you make your home safe and secure or get the energy or water back on after a failure.